 The directorate also works closely with other Domestic Nuclear Detection Office directorates to accomplish its mission by:

 - Developing or acquiring new capabilities to fill Global Nuclear Detection Architecture gaps, through work with the Architecture and Plans Directorate;

 - Creating an environment to transition technology to meet partners’ needs, through work with the Transformational and Applied Research Directorate; and,

 - Validating the capabilities of systems through vigorous testing, through work with the Systems Engineering and Evaluation Directorate.

 The directorate generates advanced technology capabilities through acquisition and development programs and ensures that efficient and effective purchasing agreements are in place.
-In part, this is accomplished through partnership with industry to acquire and develop radiological and nuclear detection systems as part of the Commercial First Initiative.
+In part, this is accomplished through partnership with industry to acquire and develop radiological and nuclear detection systems as part of the Commercial First Initiative, which focuses on acquiring Commercial Off The Shelf systems and leveraging private sector development of nuclear detection systems and solutions that meet government requirements.
 For existing systems, the directorate continues to monitor systems performance to ensure continued field capability and provide feedback for future improvements.

 For more information on active solicitations, please visit Doing Business with DNDO.

 245 Murray Lane SW